Is Therapy-Speak Ruining Our Relationships?

 Picture this.
 Your friend has been acting distant for a few weeks.
 You ask her if everything's okay.
 "I've treasured our season of friendship," she says calmly, a distant, bittersweet smile on her face, "but we're moving in different directions in life."

 For many people, this detached reply would be nothing short of infuriating.
-Yet this is exactly the "friend breakup" that Dr Arianna Brandolini, a clinical psychologist based in New York, recommended in a recent viral TikTok video.
+Yet this is exactly the "friend breakup" that Dr Arianna Brandolini, a clinical psychologist, recommended in a recent viral TikTok video.
 The video goes on to show Brandolini speaking to an imagined friend about how she no longer has "a capacity to invest" in the friendship.
 "I'm sorry if this feels painful and confusing," she sums up with an unsettling brand of what feels like corporate roboticism.
 "I wish you all love and success."

 Advertisement